mynl/aggregate/doc/5_technical_guides/5_x_numerical_methods.rst

 Fundamental Algorithm
 ----------------------

 This section describes the FFT convolution algorithm ``aggregate`` uses to compute aggregate distributions.
-The first subsection lays out the algorithm steps.
-The second discusses implementation details.
-The third explains why the algorithm works and discusses errors.
+The first subsection lays out the algorithm steps and the second discusses implementation details.

 Algorithm
 ~~~~~~~~~~~~